 Participants

 1478 participants were recruited from twelve labs at ten universities in Europe and North America.
 In each case, only native speaking participants were recruited (72% women, Mage = 21.2 SD = 4.9).
 We initially planned that each lab would collect data from a minimum of 100 participants and a maximum of 150 participants based on their local resources.
-The rational for this planned sample size was that in previously published studies the proportion of contingency aware participants ranged from 2% to 27%.
+The rationale for this planned sample size was that in previously published studies the proportion of contingency aware participants ranged from 2% to 27%.
 Consequently, 1200 participants would allow for greater than 99% power to observe a small EC effect (Cohen’s d = 0.20) even if 30% of the sample were subsequently excluded on the basis of contingency awareness/recollective memory.
 Three labs collected data from more than 150 participants (see the Supplemental Online Material-Reviewed for details on the sample size and characteristics for each lab).
-We should note that one lab collected fewer than 100 participants.
+One lab collected fewer than 100 participants.

 Materials